The Report That Changed Blogging.

 I forced my brain to ignore the fear thoughts and focus only on my slides.
-Slowly things got better and the fear subsided, but it stands out as one of the most strange feelings I have ever had, and would not want to have again.
+Slowly things got better and the fear subsided, but it stands out as one of the strangest feelings I have ever had, and not something I want to feel again.

 While I never experienced quite the same level of anxiety during a presentation since then, I did go on to have varying levels of fear at the start of several presentations after this.

-Despite the fear, I found myself even doing a two hour long presentation in front of a huge auditorium of 500 people.
+Despite the fear, I eventually found myself doing a two hour long presentation in front of a huge auditorium of 500 people.

 As I became more comfortable on stage, I started being more myself and relying less on the slides to get me through it.
 During a presentation at a Mal Emery event I decided that I didn’t even need a full slide presentation and I would just use one big slide with a list of dot points, which I would go through and use as triggers to basically “riff” on each concept.

 I am quite good at “riffing” as I found out from creating podcasts, and then teaching people on group coaching calls.
-Once you have done something for long enough you really know the fundamentals well, plus you have plenty of experience to back it up and enough general knowledge about your industry you can basically talk about anything.
-This of course all leads to more confidence, so I felt okay going into a presentation without the back-up a full slide show.
+Once you have done something for long enough you really know the fundamentals well, plus you have plenty of experience to back it up and enough general knowledge about your industry, so you can basically talk about anything.
+This all leads to more confidence, so I felt okay going into a presentation without the back-up of a full slide show.